Last updated on May 29th, 2023

 For example, share it with other platforms like social media, link building, SEO so on.
-Only then you will get your audience, not just increasing blog posts.
+Only then you will get your audience, not just increase blog posts.

 5. Low Competition Keyword

-Many of you are blogging randomly which is totally bad ideas.
+Many of you are blogging randomly which is a totally bad idea.
 That’s you never get traffic without getting targeted with the right keywords.

 Before you hunt your target make sure the process is easy and excellent.
 So, find the low competition keyword so that you can get things done more smoothly.

-Prepare at least 100 keywords that you can write blog posts hassle free.
+Prepare at least 100 keywords so that you can write blog posts hassle-free.
 When you have a bounce of content ideas, it might help you to understand which article you should post next.

 On the other hand, without having keywords in your hand like you’re in the middle of the ocean.
 In these cases, you start producing articles without purpose which will never bring success.